zkMe Dochub

 "en" or "zh-hk", default "en".

 Step 3.
-Listen to the meidFinished widget events to detect when the user has completed the MeID process
+Listen to the meidFinished widget event to detect when the user has completed the MeID process

 function handleFinished(results) {